-Present Worth:\$Capital Cost:\$ · · Annual Costs:(Groundwater system O&M, Years 1-10):(Current monitoring program, Years 1-4):(Scaled-down monitoring program, Years 5-30): \$24,000
+Present Worth: \$620,000 Capital Cost: \$180,000 Annual Costs: (Groundwater system O&M, Years 1-10): \$20,000 (Current monitoring program, Years 1-4): \$24,000 (Scaled-down monitoring program, Years 5-30): \$9,000

 Groundwater would be pumped at a rate of five to ten gallons/minute from a central recovery well.
 Water would be treated on-site with an air stripper to remove VOCs.
 Treated water would be discharged to the Amsterdam sewage treatment plant via the sanitary sewer or re-injected into the bedrock.
 This alternative assumes extraction and treatment would occur for a period of ten years, with monitoring for thirty years.
-Also, this alternative assumes that the chromium concentration in the recovered water would be low enough that treatment before discharge into the sewer would not be required.
+Also, this alternative assumes that the chromium concentration in the recovered water would be low enough that treatment before discharge would not be required.
 The design and implementation for this alternative would take approximately six months.
 It is not expected that this alternative would attain the goal of meeting drinking water standards in the near future.